-Following delivery from the shipyard, the frigates will sail to Naval Station Korsor where military installation work will take place in the final phase.
+Following delivery from the shipyard, the frigates sailed to Naval Station Korsor where military installation work took place in the final phase.

 Command and control

-The frigates will be equipped with the Terma C-flex command and control system.
-The C-flex system integrates Commercial, off-the-shelf (COTS) units including a server, a console computer, an interface computer, a LAN switch and an UPS unit in an environmentally protected 19” rack.
+The frigates are equipped with the Terma C-flex command and control system.
+The C-flex system integrates commercial off-the-shelf (COTS) units, including a server, a console computer, an interface computer, a LAN switch and an UPS unit in an environmentally protected 19in rack.
 It is based on the T-Core open architecture platform.

 The C-flex receives information from ship board sensors and distributes the data to weapon systems after evaluation.
 The computer creates an electronic image of the real-time situation around the frigate.

 The frigate can exchange information with other units based at sea, air or land.
 The communications are conveyed through data links and other computer networks.

 The frigate is fitted with Lockheed Martin mk41 multimissile vertical launch system (VLS) for the evolved Sea Sparrow missile (ESSM) and SM-2 IIIA missile.

 The mk41 system can fire anti-air, anti-submarine and anti-ship missiles.
 Ivar Huitfeldt is also armed with the Boeing Harpoon block II anti-ship missile system and the Eurotorp MU90 lightweight torpedo fired from a twin or triple torpedo launcher.